juliankrzysiak/portfolio/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you want to get a local copy runnning for some reason, here you go.
+If you want to get a local copy running for some reason, here you go.

 ### Prerequisites